Bacha bazi: In fiction

 The musical The Boy Who Danced on Air by Rosser & Sohne premiered off-off-Broadway in 2017.
-Inspired by The Dancing Boys of Afghanistan documentary, it follows Paiman, a bacha bazi who is growing older and will be released from slavery soon.
-He meets Feda, a fellow bacha bazi, and the two consider running away as they fall in love.
-In the background, Paiman and Feda's masters, Jahander and Zemar, reckon with America's influence on Afghanistan's society.
+Inspired by the documentary The Dancing Boys of Afghanistan, the story centers on Paiman, a bacha who is nearing the end of his servitude.
+As he prepares for his release, he meets Feda, another bacha, and the two begin to fall in love.
+Together, they contemplate escaping their circumstances.
+Meanwhile, their masters, Jahander and Zemar, grapple with the growing influence of American culture on Afghan society.